Fulvio Croce: Memory

 On 5 December 1977, Croce received the Gold Medal Award for Civil Valour (medaglia d'oro al valore civile).
 The book Life of a Lawyer (Vita d'un avvocato) by Franzo Grande Stevens was published by Cedam in 2000.
 The Foundation Memorial Fulvio Croce (Fondazione dell'Avvocatura Torinese Fulvio Croce) was established in 2004.
 In 2007, Rai Trade and the Turin Bar Association produced the documentary film Avvocato!
 Il processo di Torino al nucleo storico delle Brigate rosse (Lawyer!
 The Turin Trial of the Historic Nucleus of the Red Brigades).
 During some solemn commitment ceremonies and immediately after the ritual oath, the Council of the Milan Bar Association donated a copy of the film to each young new lawyer.
 The film was directed by Marino Bronzino.

 Since 2010, a courtroom in the criminal hearings of the court of Trento is dedicated to Croce and Giorgio Ambrosoli.
 Since 2014, a courtroom in the Palace of Justice in Ascoli Piceno is dedicated to Croce, "a perennial remembrance, victim of terrorism".
 On 9 May 2016, a memorial plaque was affixed to the wall of the house in via Perrone 5, where the fatal attack took place, by the Municipality of Turin.

-On the fortieth anniversary of his death in 2018, the Criminal Chamber of western Piedmont remembered him as "a great lawyer who sacrificed his life in the name of the right to defense, an example for all citizens and also for us."
+On the fortieth anniversary of his death in 2018, the Criminal Chamber of western Piedmont remembered him as "a great lawyer who sacrificed his life in the name of the right to defence, an example for all citizens and also for us."
 A letter sent to its members read: "He was barbarously killed because he did his duty, because he honoured the toga, and served the state, thus implementing the Constitution."